Fee Type Configuration Parameters

 To configure and refine the criteria of the Fee Schedule or “When to trigger the fee?” selection of a fee you’ve just created, follow the steps below.
 This process will not work if you have not set up a new Fee or are selecting an existing Fee configuration.
 See Setting up a Fee above for steps to set up a Fee if you’re not using an existing Fee setup.

-After you’ve configured you’re initial Fee Type, use the following steps to add additional Fee Rules:
+After you’ve configured your new Fee, use the following steps to add additional Fee Rules:

 1. Click Advanced Options in the Add Fee dialog after your initial Fee setup.